codefresh-io/cap-docs.codefresh.io/_docs/runtime/git-sources.md

 toc: true
 ---

-A Git Source in CSDP is an Argo CD application that references a Git repository.
+A Git Source in CSDP is an Argo CD application that references a Git repository with resources.
 CSDP uses Git Sources to sync Argo Workflow and Argo Events resources in your repo to the cluster.
 Git Sources are associated with a specific runtime.
 A single runtime can have multiple Git Sources.

 When you provision a Codefresh runtime, a default Git Source is automatically created.
 This Git Source houses the Argo Event resources such as Workflow Templates, Event Sources, and Sensors.